avannus/JID-2327-RecycleMates/client/README.md

    1. `npm run start` (or `npm start`)
       1. One of the following to open the UI
          1. Scan the QR code with a phone on the same network and the Expo app (I think you need to scan within the Expo app on Android)
-         2. Read the printout for other runtimes
+         2. Read the printout for other run-time options

 Note that Expo will try to auto-update if you make changes, but sometimes it crashes when doing so, and your viewer will be stuck with the last working code.
 Kill Expo with `ctrl+C` and reopen it with the above commands.